rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/http_login.md

 ## Description

-This module attempts to authenticate to an HTTP service.
-It is a brute-force login scanner that attempts to authenticate to a system using HTTP authentication.
+This module is a brute-force login scanner that attempts to authenticate to a system using HTTP authentication.

 ## Verification Steps